-Parts and equipment for this experiment are identical to those required for the “PC oscilloscope” experiment.
+The parts and equipment for this experiment are identical to those required for the PC oscilloscope experiment.

-If using Winscope, click on the “rainbow” icon to switch to frequency-domain mode.
-Generate a sine-wave signal using the musical keyboard (panflute or flute voice), and you should see a single “spike” on the display, corresponding to the amplitude of the single-frequency signal.
+Step 3: Generate a sine-wave signal using the musical keyboard (panflute or flute voice).
+You should see a single spike on the display, corresponding to the amplitude of the single-frequency signal.
 Moving the mouse cursor beneath the peak should result in the frequency being displayed numerically at the bottom of the screen.